Meowmaritus/WiitarThing/README.md

 # About WiitarThing
 WiitarThing lets you use Wii Guitar Hero guitars (a.k.a.
-"Wiitars") **wirelessly** on PC with high performance (built with Clone Hero in mind).
+"Wiitars") **wirelessly** on Windows PCs with high performance (built with Clone Hero in mind).
 To use Wiitars with a wired connection on your PC without a Wiimote or bluetooth, simply order the [Raphnet adapter](https://www.raphnet-tech.com/products/wusbmote_1player_adapter_v3/index.php) and plug it in to your PC.
+This software is not needed in that case.

 Built upon [WiinUSoft and WiinUPro's codebase](https://github.com/keypuncher/wiinupro), but not forked because the changes are too significant and messy.
 All credit for connecting Wiimotes in general and most of the UI goes to Justin Keys.